fajarrichardon/PCBProject/README.md

 2. Open the schematic file in EasyEDA.
 3. Review or modify the schematic as needed.
 4. Generate Gerber files for PCB fabrication.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this design as per the terms of the license.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.